What Triggers Chocolate Cravings? Here’s the Surprising Truth

 caffeine and chocolate

-If you think that chocolate makes you feel better, well, you’re right.
+If you think chocolate makes you feel better, you’re right.

 A clinical study in 2013 found that chocolate releases serotonin, a chemical that helps create the feeling of pleasure.

-Ever wonder why on Valentine’s day you give your sweetie a chocolate?
+Ever wonder why you give your sweetie chocolate on Valentine’s Day?
 It’s a chemical way of making them love you!

-(Of course, that little ‘mood boost’ could also be because of all the blood sugar too!)
+(Of course, that little ‘mood boost’ could also be because of all the blood sugar!)

 In addition to sugar and serotonin, chocolate has trace amounts of caffeine.